-In this paper we present a technique to automatically detect a subset of common ADLs from raw sensor data in the homes of older citizens living alone and to "tag" their routine behaviour.
+In this paper, we present a technique to automatically detect a subset of common ADLs from raw sensor data in the homes of older citizens living alone and to 'tag' their routine behaviour.
 The sensors used in our study of ADL generation are not wearable sensors but are in-situ sensors in the home though participants did use a smartwatch which was not used in this study.
-The set of ADLs are chosen as indicators of routine everyday behaviour.
+The set of ADLs is chosen as indicators of routine everyday behaviour.
 The ability to infer and visualise higher level activities as well as viewing the raw sensor data means that caregivers and family, as well as participants themselves, can assess behaviour and behaviour changes over time in a more natural and intuitive way.

-The technique we use for inferring ADLs uses association rule mining and relies on an initial set of manual annotations from participants but once this is in place we can incorporate additional participants without the necessity for further manual annotation.
-While our approach to ADL detection is data-driven, other approaches to ADL detection have been taken including a knowledge-driven approach in which uses domain knowledge, structured ontologies and semantic reasoning to disambiguate potential conflicts.
-The focus of the work in is on real-time detection of ADLs as they happen, in an incremental way hence the use of semantic reasoning and ontologies to disambiguate.
-In the work in this paper the detection of ADLs happens retrospectively, at the end of each day because our use case does not require realtime detection.
+The technique we use for inferring ADLs uses association rule mining (ARM) and relies on an initial set of manual annotations from participants but once this is in place we can incorporate additional participants without the necessity for further manual annotation.
+While our approach to ADL detection is data-driven, other approaches to ADL detection have been taken including a knowledgedriven approach in Chen et al.,15 which uses domain knowledge, structured ontologies and semantic reasoning to disambiguate potential conflicts.
+The focus of the work in Chen et al.15 is on real-time detection of ADLs as they happen, in an incremental way hence the use of semantic reasoning and ontologies to disambiguate.
+In the work in this paper, the detection of ADLs happens retrospectively, at the end of each day because our use case does not require real-time detection.

-The work which is possibly closest to what we report here is a series of works by researchers from INRIA in France.
-Their work involved several older healthy participants, living normally in their homes and targeting a range of daily activities to detect while using sensor data to assist in the detection.
-That work culminated in a method to detect 6 generic activity types including meal preparation, leaving the home, and dressing/waking up which overlap with the ADLs we use in this paper, and was tested on 5 adults over a short period of 5 days.
-In that work the target was activity verification where the participants' declarations of their own daily activities were refined with sensor logs and visualised for them for confirmation.
-The work we report in this paper targets detection of similar activities of daily living but we take a more data-driven approach, are less reliant on participants' self-verification of their activities and our experiments are larger with more participants and over a longer period of data logging.
+The work which is possibly closest to what we report here is a series of works by researchers from INRIA in France.^{16,17} Their work involved several older healthy participants, living normally in their homes and targeting a range of daily activities to detect while using sensor data to assist in the detection.
+That work culminated in a method to detect six generic activity types including meal preparation, leaving the home, and dressing/waking up which overlap with the ADLs we use in this paper, and was tested on five adults over a short period of 5 days.18 In that work, the target was activity verification where the participants' declarations of their own daily activities were refined with sensor logs and visualised for them for confirmation.
+The work we report in this paper targets detection of similar ADLs but we take a more data-driven approach, are less reliant on participants' self-verification of their activities and our experiments are larger with more participants and over a longer period of data logging.